“It is not the strongest of the species that survive, nor the most intelligent, but the one most responsive to change.” — Charles Darwin

 My passion for nature and my deep concern about global warming and environmental degradation have shaped my academic journey.
 This commitment led me to focus my doctoral research on the flora of Iran and the Mediterranean—regions recognized as biodiversity hotspots that are critical to understanding plant evolution, adaptation, and conservation.

-My research explores biogeography, plant systematics, evolutionary history, and ecology, with a particular emphasis on the diverse floras of these regions.
+My research explores plant systematics, evolutionary history, biogeography and ecology, with particular attention to the diversity of angiosperms in these regions.
 Their unique ecological dynamics provide an ideal setting to investigate the mechanisms driving plant diversity and resilience.

 Beyond taxonomy, I am also interested in plant–environment interactions: relationships with pollinators, other plants, soils, and climate.
 These perspectives are essential to understanding ecosystem stability and guiding biodiversity conservation in the face of environmental change.

-Ultimately, my work aims to contribute to a more comprehensive understanding of plant diversity and its sustainable conservation.
-I am committed to interdisciplinary collaboration and mentorship, and I welcome opportunities to address urgent ecological challenges through the lens of plant science—with a vision of real-world ecological impact.
+Ultimately, my work aims to contribute to a more comprehensive understanding of plant diversity and its conservation.
+I value interdisciplinary collaboration, mentorship, and opportunities to explore ecological questions through the lens of plant science.